anwesanpal/anwesanpal.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Applied Scientist at Amazon Web Services (AWS).
+I am currently an Applied Scientist at AWS AI Labs.
 My research interests lie in the intersection of Machine Learning, Computer Vision, Robotics, and Natural Language Processing, with a focus towards building generative models for real-world applications.
 I completed my Ph.D. degree from the Department of Computer Science and Engineering at UC San Diego, where I worked with Prof. [Henrik I. Christensen](http://www.hichristensen.com/).
 Prior to that, I obtained an M.S. degree in Electrical and Computer Engineering from UC San Diego, and a B.E. degree in Electrical Engineering from Indian Institute of Engineering Science and Technology (IIEST) Shibpur.

 News
 ======
+- **Oct 2025**: Our paper about [long-context retrieval with LLMs](https://sites.google.com/view/tag-emnlp?usp=sharing) is accepted at [EMNLP 2025](https://2025.emnlp.org/)!
+- **Oct 2025**: Our paper about continual learning in LLMs is accepted at [Continual and Compatible Foundation Model Updates (CCFM) Workshop](https://sites.google.com/view/ccfm-neurips2025), Neurips 2025!
 - **Oct 2024**: Our paper about [data sanitization in LLMs](https://sites.google.com/view/datasan) is accepted at [Safe Generative AI Workshop](https://safegenaiworkshop.github.io/), Neurips 2024!
 - **Jan 2024**: I started working full-time as an Applied Scientist at AWS!
 - **Jul 2023**: Our paper about [smart home robots operating in real-world environments](https://sites.google.com/eng.ucsd.edu/home-robot) is accepted at [IRC 2023](https://ieeexplore.ieee.org/xpl/conhome/10473521/proceeding)!